 It was only 26 months ago.
 Kobe Bryant’s final game was a bit more than another one of his gems.
 I know this is a guy who has played in the NBA Finals for a living.
 He’s bailed out a team in an Olympic gold medal game.
 He once scored 55 points in a half.
 Because of some unique circumstances, I believe this was the finest moment of his illustrious career.

 WHO WERE KOBE AND THE LAKERS IN 2016?

-It was no secret the Lakers were horrible.
+The Lakers were horrible.
 This was a 16-65 group stuck in mud.
-Kobe had his moments this year.
+Kobe had his moments that year.
+Just moments.
 There were eight or nine games where he played very well.
-Facts are his body is shot from injury and basketball mileage on his legs.
+Facts are his body was shot from injury and basketball mileage on his legs.
 He had become what I’d feared most…a gunner who could no longer shoot well.
 Bryant’s efficiency was disgusting for an NBA starter.
 Two days before his last game, he shot 4-12 and scored 13 points at Oklahoma City.
 He sat after 19 minutes with his body covered in bandages and ice.
 This had become a typical scene.

 THE UNIQUE STAGE THIS GAME PROVIDED

 Not everyone knows whether or not it’s their last game.
 In this case, we all knew for the majority of the season when Kobe would lace them up one more time.
 If healthy, he would finish April 13th 2016, in Los Angeles playing Utah.
 As the date approached it was obvious this was going to be an epic happening.
 This was a rare, high-profile evening built around seeing a specific player in a swan song.
 The stage was bigger than the game.
 It was like the Oscars at a pro basketball game.
 It felt like the Super Bowl of Kobe.